 int meredith’s bedroom – night

 MEREDITH is fast asleep, the room dark except for moonlight coming through the window.
-It is quiet, peaceful, the faint natural sound of the forest outside penetrating the walls.a little.
-It is clear is approaching, alone in bed,, tries to absorb what happened, still not fully awake.
+It is quiet, peaceful, the faint natural sound of the forest outside penetrating the walls.

+Meredith moves slightly on the bed.
+She makes a small sound.
+Another movement, along with a sound.
+Soon her hips are moving back and forth.
+She is moaning a little.
+Then more, louder.
+Regular rhythm, increasingly frantic.
+It is clear the end is approaching.

+On top of her, the sheet is unblemished.
+But Meredith, alone in bed, is having sex with an unseen partner.
+Gradually as she nears the climax she AWAKENS.

+Panting, still moving in the bed, she looks around, confused.
+She cries out!

+No one is there.

+Sitting up in bed, Meredith tries to clear her head in the moonlit gloom, tries to absorb what happened, still not fully awake.

-A SHARP REPORT LIKE A RIFLE SHOT!
+A SOUND LIKE A RIFLE SHOT!
 Meredith swims back from a deep sleep.
 ANOTHER SHARP CRACK!
 Meredith sits up slowly, trying to orient herself.
 What is really happening?
 Is she dreaming?
 The pace of the sounds increases and becomes a steady loud drumbeat like loud hard rain.
 Meredith gets out of bed and looks out the window.
 Hundreds of hard objects are bouncing off her roof and onto the snowy ground.
 She cannot make out what they are.

 Then, just as terrifying, as suddenly as the shower of rocks began, IT STOPS.